Creation Care was formed to raise the awareness of MPB parishioners:

 We are parishioners of MPB with a variety of interests that focus on how our Catholic faith and traditions are tied to environmental, ecological and society issues within our family, community, state, nation and the world.

-Quarterly Creation Care meetings are held the second Monday in February, May, August, and November from 7:00 to 8:30 p.m.
+Quarterly Creation Care events meetings are typically held the second Monday in February, May, August, and November from 7:00 to 8:30 p.m.
+This schedule may be modified as needed.
 Location during the construction of the new Parish Center will be announced in the Sunday bulletin.
 A variety of topics/issues are presented, followed by Q/A and discussion.

 Monthly working meetings are scheduled the second Monday of each month from 9:30 to 11:00 a.m. for prayer, planning and preparation of on-going events and presentations.
 Creation Care invites those who are interested in this ministry to join us.
-Location of the monthly working meetings during the construction of the new Parish Center will be announced in the Sunday bulletin.
-Agendas for the monthly working meetings are available at email@example.com
+Walk-ins to these meetings to observe or contribute ideas are welcome.
+Location of the monthly working meetings during the construction of the new Parish Center will be announced in the RCIA Room.
+Agendas for the monthly working meetings are available at firstname.lastname@example.org